 There is an interesting article on early literacy on the Pacific Standard written by Janet Hopson (contributor to Scientific American, Smithsonian, and Psychology Today) titled: “Infant Intelligentsia: Can Babies Learn to Read?
 And Should They?”
-It is a very long article but a very good read (if you care to take the time to go through it, otherwise you can read the general conclusion I have derived from it below).
-There are a lot of articles about infant reading – whether it’s good, whether it’s bad, whether it’s possible, etc. This article gives a well-balanced view to the whole argument putting forward the science, the misconstrued beliefs, and the bottom line.
+It is a very long article but a very good read.
+If you don’t have time to go through it, the general conclusions are highlighted below.
+There are a lot of articles about infant reading – whether it’s good, whether it’s bad, whether it’s possible, etc. This article offers a well-balanced view sharing the science, the misconstrued beliefs, and the bottom line.

 So what’s the bottom line?

 Early Literacy: Early readers are smarter later in life

 Children who learn to read from age 6 onwards are not necessarily doomed to be mediocre readers.
 Neither are they likely to be more susceptible to dyslexia.
 Nevertheless, they are still disadvantaged compared to children who learn to read earlier (during the critical period for developing spoken language, that is, from birth to age 6).
 Early readers end up being smarter later in life because:

 “A fast start to reading unlocks an upward spiral of skills, achievement, positive attitudes, and willing practice.
 Conversely, a slow start tends to touch off difficulty, discouragement, dislike, and avoidance.”

 From: Early Reading Acquisition and Its Relation to Reading Experience and Ability 10 Years Later (Developmental Psychology: 1997, Vol. 33, No. 6, 934-945)

 Why Early Readers end up smarter